Category > Reptiles

 All of the staff and animals here at Reptile Gardens are just now settling down for, what appears to be, a chilly winter season.
 Everything is starting to shift gears from our busy fall schedule to an all ready chock full winter list of chores and updates!

 In conversation with friends and Guests it occurred to me recently that the average person knows virtually nothing about antivenoms.
 Not that most people should, it really doesn't impact their lives.
 However, I have also found most people are quite fascinated when I tell them about this unique medicine.

-We have a sign on the grounds—which can also be seen on our website—that lists various reptiles and how much we would pay for really large specimens.
+which can also be seen on our website—that lists various reptiles and how much we would pay for really large specimens.
 We've had many thousands of questions over the years about this sign.
 One of the reasons we've had so many questions about how large reptiles (especially giant snakes) can get is because their size may be the single most misunderstood thing about these already very misunderstood animals.

 One of the most common snakes in South Dakota, west of the Missouri River, is a little-seen snake called the Pale Milksnake (Lampropeltis triangulum multistriata).
 These snakes are surprisingly common around here but are very secretive and so, people are often not familiar with them.
 They love the rains in the spring and fall, which increases the likelihood of encounters with humans.

 Springtime Means Warmth and Flowers and, Yes, Rattlesnakes